-Our approach towards accounting for the China-Europe divergence is unique as we do not rely on geography as the sole explanatory variable.
-Instead, we argue that eastern Asia was different from the west because of its relative isolation - a condition that permitted its state formation process to play out until recent centuries in near isolation from the clashes of civilizations to its west.
+Our approach towards accounting for the China-Europe divergence is unique as we do not rely on regional geography as the sole explanatory variable.
+Instead, we argue that eastern Asia was different from the West because of its relative isolation - a condition that permitted its independent indigenous agrarian revolution, evolving social complexity, and state formation process to play out until recent centuries in near isolation from the clashes of civilizations to its west.
 Moreover, eastern Asia's slightly later agricultural revolution and state-building process also help to account for the agrarian civilizational offspring on the core state's peripheries being too immature to contest it until well into the modern era.
-Though not testing each of these propositions directly, we show strong evidence that i) the region's largest state emerged in the same zone where its independent agricultural package had, ii) indigenous cereal crops can account for the region's early state formation, iii) this zone remained the center of its largest state-building project until the 20th century, iv) the distance from the west is a significant predictor of successful incorporation into "Chinese" states, v) the diffusion of China's agricultural package to culturally diverse and geographically distant areas preceded large-scale state-building at the core, and vi) whether territories beyond China's relatively small early core entered the present age as provinces of the original core state or as independent nations is substantially explained by the interaction between the earliness of their adoption of agriculture and their proximity to the core.
-In particular, this last finding supports our conception of a "race" between the social evolution set off by agricultural diffusion, giving rise to states autochthonously, and the diffusion of the initial large state-building project through the gradual projection of power from the original regional center.
+Though not testing each of these propositions directly, we show strong evidence that i) the region's largest state emerged in the same zone where its independent agricultural package had, ii) indigenous cereal crops can account for the region's early state formation, iii) this zone remained the center of its largest state-building project until the 20th century, iv) the diffusion of China's agricultural package to culturally diverse and geographically distant areas preceded largescale state-building at the core, and v) whether territories beyond China's relatively small early core entered the present age as provinces of the original core state or as independent nations is substantially explained by the interaction between the earliness of their adoption of agriculture and their proximity to the core.
+This particular finding supports our conception of a "race" between the social evolution set off by agricultural diffusion, giving rise to states autochthonously, and the diffusion of the initial large state-building project through the gradual projection of power from the original regional center.
 While not unlimited, that projection of power and repeated reconstitution from the same core area help to explain the persistence and continuity of the world's most populous and most politically and linguistically unified country to the present day.